sujmurth/Junos_Service_Health_-Heuristic_Package/README.md

 Active symptoms: 4
 ```

-At this point the remaining items are service symptoms, not collection failures.
+At this point the remaining items are service symptoms.
 This is the target behavior for the custom HP: CNC can collect the metric feed and evaluate health, while real network conditions remain visible as degraded symptoms.

 ![VPN-4003 service health monitoring success with remaining symptoms](images/verification-service-health-success.png)

-## Related Blog Draft

-A longer XRdocs-style explanation of the lab, service provisioning, route policy, SR-TE ODN behavior, verification steps, and metric design was prepared separately during this work.
-This repository is focused on the package artifacts and operational README.